Frances Dolina Ellis: Biography

 Ellis was born in Taihape, New Zealand.
 Her parents were William Agate Ellis, farmer and Mary Fraser McDonald.
 Ellis showed early artistic promise at the Diocesan School, Marton and Wanganui Art and Technical School, and she travelled to London where she trained at the Central School of Arts and Craft in the mid-1920s.
 While there, she was greatly influenced by Bernard Meninsky.

-In 1934 she moved to Sydney, Australia to study under Antonio Dattilo-Rubbo, whose focus was on French post-impressionism, including the cubist work of Cezanne.
+In 1934 she moved to Sydney, Australia to study under Antonio Dattilo-Rubbo, whose focus was on French post-impressionism, including the cubist work of Cézanne.
 In 1936 she was exhibiting with the Australian Art Society in Sydney and she received praise for her "very pleasant watercolour Flowers and Fruit".
 In 1938 Ellis exhibited at the newly opened Castlereagh Fine Art Gallery in Rowe Street with artist Dora Toovey.
 The exhibition focused on Sydney coastal and river paintings with Ellis exhibited two watercolours Evening at Narrabeen and The Boat Builder.

 Ellis assumed the administration of the Dattilo-Rubbo School between 1941 and 1949.
 At the time the school was considered to rival the major art school in Sydney run by Julian Ashton.
 Dattilo-Rubbo had migrated from Italy to Australian in 1897 and not long after set up his school in Manly, NSW.
-In his teaching Dattilo-Rubbo demonstrated the skills used by artists such as Cezanne, Gauguin and Vincent van Gogh.
+In his teaching Dattilo-Rubbo demonstrated the skills used by artists such as Cézanne, Gauguin and Vincent van Gogh.
 Three of his best-known students, Roland Wakelin, Grace Cossington Smith and Roy De Maistre reflect his influence.
 Dattilo-Rubbo used conventional techniques in his own painting and encouraged his students in developing their oil painting skills.
 Ellis herself was strongly influenced by cubism, while her subject matter was chosen from her local environment.
 As a result she was considered to be a "regionalist painter".